Do check the interest rates, all loans cost money. Pawnbroking

 If you don't pay the loan off, you will lose that pledge.

-Pawnbroking is best for short term loans, because the arrangement
+Pawnbroking is best for short term loans, because there is no charge for arranging the

 Drop into our shop, you will need: